-A Christmas Carole was penned by 31 year old Charles Dickens.
-With little formal schooling but with “Pickwick Papers,” “Oliver Twist,” “Nicholas Nickleby,” “Old Curiosity Shop,” and “Barnaby Ridge,” already behind him, he was at the height of his creative powers.
-And although he didn’t realize it then, this versatile writer, who yearned all his life to be a great actor, had just penned a masterpiece in miniature.
+Christmas Carol was penned by a 31 year old Charles Dickens.
+The visual adaptions, based on the 1843 novella, started on-stage just after the 1900s began, with even more public readings and radio adaptions.
+And although he didn’t realize it then, this versatile writer, who yearned all his life to be a great actor, had penned an enduring masterpiece.

 Since its publication, the story has never been out of print and has been adapted for stage productions, operas, radio broadcasts, film versions and loosely based (or inspired by) tv show adaptations.
 So, how many versions are there – the latest account is 135!